2012 Benghazi attack: Assault on the compound

 Diplomatic Security Service Special Agent Scott Wickland secured Stevens and Sean Smith, an information management officer, in the main building's safe haven.
 The rest of the agents left to retrieve their weapons and tried to return to the main building.
 The attackers entered the main building and attempted to enter the safe haven.
 They then spread diesel fuel in the room and set fires.
 Stevens, Smith, and Wickland moved to the nearby bathroom, but then decided to leave the safe haven after being overcome by smoke.
 Wickland exited through the window, but Stevens and Smith did not follow him.
 Wickland (who was severely wounded by gunfire) returned several times but could not find them in the smoke; he went up to the roof and radioed other agents.
 Three agents returned to the main building in an armored vehicle, searched the building and found Smith's body, but not Stevens.

-According to the Annex Security Team, they had become aware of the consulate attack after 9:30 p.m. local time, and were ready to respond; however, they were delayed by "the top CIA officer in Benghazi".
+According to the Annex Security Team, they had become aware of the consulate attack after 9:30 p.m.
+CAT, and were ready to respond; however, they were delayed by "the top CIA officer in Benghazi".
 The Regional Security Office sounded the alarm and called to the Benghazi CIA annex and the embassy in Tripoli.
 After some discussion, the CIA's Global Response Staff (GRS) at the CIA annex, which included Tyrone S. Woods, decided to attempt a rescue.
 By 10:05 p.m., the team was briefed and loaded into their armored Toyota Land Cruisers.
 By this time, communicators at the CIA annex were notifying the chain of command about current developments, and a small CIA and JSOC element in Tripoli that included Glen Doherty was attempting to find a way to Benghazi.

 The GRS team from the CIA annex arrived at the consulate and attempted to secure the perimeter and locate the ambassador and Sean Smith.
 Diplomatic security agent David Ubben located Smith, who was unconscious and later declared dead, but the team was unable to find Stevens in the smoke-filled building.
 The team then decided to return to the annex with the survivors and Smith's body.
 While en route back to the annex, the group's armored vehicle was hit by AK-47 rifle fire and hand grenades.
 The vehicle was able to make it to its destination with two flat tires, and the gates to the annex were closed behind them at 11:50 p.m.